Notes for the 5th-Edition

 TheWorld

-diameter, with a dense metallic core.
+diameter, with a very large, very dense metallic core.
 It orbits EyeQweetas, a low density, warm fluffy gas giant

-"ThePeople" is a generic reference for the various sentient creatures who populate TheWorld
+"ThePeople" is a generic reference for the various sentient creatures who populate the surface of

-(primarily human, but also halflings, elves, goblins, ogres, dwarfs, and gnomes).
+TheWorld (primarily human, but it also halflings, elves, goblins, ogres, dwarfs, and gnomes).

 Day and Night Cycles